 A key feature in any nursery is, of course, the crib!
 Katherine wanted a crib that was made sustainably and matched her taste for Midcentury Modern design.
 She found her perfect crib at Kalon.
 Luckily, she was able to find a Salon crib second hand.

-Nursery Design Tip: If you purchase a crib lightly, you can update it with a fresh coat of paint and a cute sheet.
+Nursery Design Tip: If you purchase a crib lightly used, you can update it with a fresh coat of paint and a cute sheet.
 Saving money on this item means you can splurge more on a statement piece like Katherine's wall paper or a particularly comfortable glider chair for Mom and baby to enjoy together!

 She painted the spindles with Benjamin Moore paint in Chantilly Lace, a silky white that looks as clean and fresh as laundered linen.